adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 #### Accessing and Editing other users folders in the organization

-We Started with their access control model which included the tons of permission on each level and just after spending few hours we found that Lark-suite allows Super-admins to invite other admin's/users.
+We Started with their access control model which included tons of permission on each level and just after spending a few hours we found that Lark-suite allows Super-admins to invite other admin's/users.
 The invited users are allowed to view/modify their folders in the lark app.
-But we found a Security issue which allows other users to view/modify directory structure of other users in the organisation, without having any access on those files.
+But we found a security issue that allows other users to view/modify the directory structure of other users in the organization, without having any access on those files.

 ![1](/blog/assets/images/lark/1/1.png)